 We think that the best ergonomic keyboard for gaming might be the Mistel MD600 Split Mechanical Keyboard.
 It is a 60 percent split, which is better for gaming, and has super-fast Cherry MX Brown Mechanical Switches for rapid response.
 All the keys are also fully customizable, and it has memory for three settings if you want to create different profiles for different games.

 We recommend the ZLOT Vertical Ergonomic Gaming Joystick Mouse as the best ergonomic gaming mouse.

 Again, when it comes to an ergonomic gaming mouse, you are looking for a few extra features on top of your standard ergonomic work mouse.
 Key features include a joystick function to support particular games, customizable keys, and saved profiles so you can have different settings for different games.

 Our favorite ergonomic gaming mouse is the ZLOT Vertical Ergonomic Gaming Joystick Mouse.
 It has a vertical ergonomic design to support your wrist, plus five buttons and a joystick, which are all customizable and you can make various game profiles.

 You can find more affordable gaming mice here.

-One of the worst things for our bodies that many of us do is spending hours every day sitting in a not particularly comfortable chair, crouched forward over our keyboard and monitor in a way that damages the back, while using a keyboard and mouse in a way that can permanently damage our hands and wrists.
+One of the worst things for our bodies that many of us do is spend hours every day sitting in a not particularly comfortable chair, crouched forward over our keyboard and monitor in a way that damages the back while using a keyboard and mouse in a way that can permanently damage our hands and wrists.